katydid/testsuite/Readme.md

 Files in the codec folder are schemas that might be required by a benchcase.
 For example, marshaled protocol buffer file descriptor sets.

-Inside each benchcase folder is the relapse grammar in several formats: txt, json and xml.
+Inside each benchcase folder is the validator grammar in several formats: txt, json and xml.
-This for cases where a new language has not had time to fully implement a relapse syntax parser.
+This for cases where a new language has not had time to fully implement a validator syntax parser.

 Also found in the benchcase folder is a 1000 generated files each starting with a number and following by codec and schema information.

 ## Adding Tests

 As mentioned before tests are generated from Go code.
-Adding a test requires adding some more Go code in `gen-relapse-tests`.
+Adding a test requires adding some more Go code in `gen-validator-tests`.

 ### Adding an XML Test

-Create a new file `./gen-relapse-tests/my_tests.go` with the following content:
+Create a new file `./gen-validator-tests/my_tests.go` with the following content:

 ```go
 package main